Ever wondered about the different ways to meditate? There are so many styles to explore.

 6. Walking - Movement Meditation

 Some people can find it challenging to sit still when practicing meditation.
 So, instead of fighting it, mindful walking or moving can also provide a rewarding and relaxing alternative to sitting.
+Introducing a movement meditation session as a dynamic option.

 7. Body Scan Meditation